RicePerson/KTANExpert/README.md

 | y | Yellow |
 | g | Green |

+### Inputting Answers to Questions
+The Expert will ask questions.
+That's how this game works.
+When inputting answers, you must follow some rules so that the expert can understand what you are saying.
+1) **Everything is lowercase unless otherwise instructed** *(as of right now, the only uppercase input are the endpoints for the Wire Sequences module)
+2) **Separate details with a semicolon (;)**.
+Some modules have multiple inputs (like multiple keys or wires).
+Seperate these using a semicolon, with the exception to Morse-Code, which uses spaces
+3) **Only use spaces in words with spaces in them**.
+As of right now, the only modules to use spaces are Who's on First (some words have spaces in them) and Morse-Code (the letters are separated by spaces)

 ## Wires `w`
 Select the number of wires present in the module (including cut wires from previous attempts).